 Master's of Athletic Training

-Beginning Summer 2020 BGSU will offer a graduate degree in Athletic Training.
+Beginning Summer 2020 BGSU now offers a graduate degree in Athletic Training.
 Please check out this FACT SHEET for more information.

 Upon completion of the Masters degree, students in Athletic Training are expected to be able to:

 - Collaborate in inter-professional practice with a variety of healthcare professionals.

 - Integrate research and standards of evidence based practice and quality improvement in clinical decision making.

 - Foster effective communication with and between patients, administrators and other healthcare professionals utilizing healthcare informatics.

 - Demonstrate ethical, moral, and legal behaviours of athletic training clinical practice.

 - Distinguish the profession of athletic training within the broader climate of healthcare.